codex-academy/codeX_ReleaseOneNarrativeWorkbook/RefactorToBeTestable.md

 * How many reasons does this function have to change?
 * How can I write a unit test to test it?

 It's doing alot!
 And it is hard to test!
-And this code will change if one needs to change the database query and if the fromt end needs to change.
+This code will change for the database and if the front end changes.
+So it's concerned with both the back and front end.

-Let's look try and make that code simpler and make it more testable.

 ## Refactor it to be testable

-To make the code more testable we will need decouple the database code from the the front end code.
-Which parts are whic you ask?
-That is really hard to determine at this stage I know!
-Say we would like to test the database code to check if the query returns the right data.
-Let's decouple the database code.
+To make the code more testable we will need decouple the database code from the front end code.

+Which parts are which, are really hard to determine at this stage!

+Let's start by creating testable database code to check if the query returns the right data.

-Let's create the code below in a file called `products-data-service.js`:
+To do that we decouple the database code by creating a new module in a file `products-data-service.js`:

 ```javascript
 module.exports = function(connection){